 Further, Colo.
 Rev. Stat.
-Ann. § 24-33.5-523 (Human trafficking prevention training - Repeal) provides,
+Ann. § 24-33.5-523 (Human trafficking prevention training - Repeal) provides for training as follows:

-(1) The [Division of Criminal Justice] shall serve as an additional resource to provide training related to human trafficking.
+- (1) The [Division of Criminal Justice] shall serve as an additional resource to provide training related to human trafficking.
 The training may include:

 - (a) Train-the-trainer programs;

 - (b) Direct trainings; and

 - (c) Online training programs.

 - (2) Upon request, the following entities may receive training from the division: